YarinBekor/YaMAS/README.md

 ## Cite us
-If you are using our package, YaMAS for **any** purpose, please cite us; Shtossel, Oshrit, Sondra Turjeman, Alona Riumin, Michael R. Goldberg, Arnon Elizur, Yarin Bekor, Hadar Mor, Omry Koren, and Yoram Louzoun.
+If you are using our package, YaMAS for **any** purpose, please cite us; Shtossel Oshrit, Sondra Turjeman, Alona Riumin, Michael R. Goldberg, Arnon Elizur, Yarin Bekor, Hadar Mor, Omry Koren, and Yoram Louzoun.
 "Recipient-independent, high-accuracy FMT-response prediction and optimization in mice and humans."
 Microbiome 11, no. 1 (2023): 181. https://link.springer.com/article/10.1186/s40168-023-01623-w